 Press release from the Rising Sun Regional Foundation

 The Rising Sun Regional Foundation was created in 1994 by the City of Rising Sun in conjunction with the development of the Grand Victoria Casino and Resort by the Hyatt Corporation.
-The foundation began its grantmaking program in early 1997, which it has continued to implement.
-It is now funded by the Rising Star Casino Resort, owned by Full House Resorts, Inc., which makes monthly contributions to the foundation based on a percentage of its Adjusted Gross Revenue.
+The foundation began its grantmaking program in early 1997 after the Grand Victoria Casino opened for business in September 1996.
+The recently rebranded Rising Star Casino and Resorts, now owned by Full House Resorts, Inc., makes monthly contributions to the foundation based on a percentage of its adjusted gross revenue.